Inspiring Future, Grand Challenge

 After offering an overview of possible factors leading to transformation of East Asia and difficult challenges confronting international politics within the region, we will diagnose the distinctive characteristics and future directions of change in each country's international security policy.

-EAS5157 International Cooperation in East Asia 3 6 Major Master/Doctor 1-4 East Asian Studies - No
+EAS5157 International Cooperation in East Asia 3 6 Major Master/Doctor 1-4 East Asian Studies English Yes

 The objective of this course is to understand the establishment and policy directions of international organizations designed to promote economic cooperation and development, such as the ODA (Official Development Assistance), and explore international relations in East Asia.
 A variety of topics, including concerted efforts by different nations to address the problem of poverty, effective international cooperation through multi-level ODA, and international efforts to enhance East Asia's welfare and credit-worthiness, will be examined through a wide array of existing research and debate.
 A thorough knowledge of international cooperation will serve as the basis of achieving a balanced understanding of Korea's place in the international order and of East Asian international relations more generally.

-EAS5158 Politics and Thought in Modern and Contemporary East Asia 3 6 Major Master/Doctor 1-4 East Asian Studies Korean Yes
+EAS5158 Politics and Thought in Modern and Contemporary East Asia 3 6 Major Master/Doctor 1-4 East Asian Studies - No

 Politics and thought in modern and contemporary East Asia developed through so many transformations of traditional systems.
 In this process, the importation of Western ideas played a crucial role.
 The course will analyze and seek to illuminate political culture in East Asia, beginning with the history of how various philosophies and ways of thinking originating in the West found their new homes across the ocean.